xuliangcs/compnet/README.md

 **Dataset preparation**
 1. The genText.py script is responsible for traversing images in the dataset folder and parsing class labels (starting from 0) based on each filename's format.
     - For each sample, the full path (including the filename) and its corresponding class label (separated by a space) are saved as a single line in either the train.txt or test.txt file.
+    - In our experiments, each individual palm represents a unique class.

 **Commands**

 ```shell